Gwen Stefani & Blake Shelton Engaged, ‘Yes Please!’

 “AMAZING!
 Congratulations to you both,” fellow The Voice judge John Legend commented on Stefani’s post.

-“THE BEST!” singer Kelly Clarkson added.
+“THE BEST!” singer and fellow coach Kelly Clarkson added.

 The musical pair have been together since 2015 when they met as judges on the set of reality competition show The Voice.